juanca/blog/README.md

 # React Component Architecture

 The purpose of this article is to introduce the different tools and testing strategies available in a React and Redux stack.
-One of the goals of this article is to develop a simple UI component that is simple, extensible, and useful through its properties interface.
+One of the goals of this article is to develop a UI component that is simple, extensible, and useful through its properties interface.
 A basic and widely used component within any application is a text field.
 This article will start with the presentational model of a text field;
 customize the display structure with additional buttons and icons;